Horticulture Statistics Handbook

 Extension Leader - Vegetable Centre

-FOODmap: This work was prepared for the Australian Government Department of Agriculture, Fisheries and Forestry by Freshlogic.
+: This work was prepared for the Australian Government Department of Agriculture, Fisheries and Forestry by Freshlogic.
 This report considers the whole food supply chain, from production to processing, imports to exports, to the retail and food service sectors.
-The attached report builds on 2007's FOODmap by taking a deeper look into product flows, the effects of international trade, consumer behaviour, supply chain pressure points, food security, and the issues facing the food processing sector.
+The report builds on 2007's FOODmap by taking a deeper look into product flows, the effects of international trade, consumer behaviour, supply chain pressure points, food security, and the issues facing the food processing sector.
 It was last revised in July 2012.

 For further information on the support available to Agribusiness contact the Department of State Growth on: